Trusted experts. Exceptional care.

 Dr Snip’s vasectomy specialists bring over 60 years of combined experience alongside world-leading vasectomy specialists to deliver the most innovative, precise, and minimally invasive techniques available today.

-Lucy is passionate about healthcare access, education, and equality.
-She regularly contributes to international medical missions and public health initiatives, focusing on improving healthcare systems in developing countries.
+Dr Lucy Demediuk is passionate about improving access to healthcare, education, and equality.
+She regularly contributes to international medical missions, research, and public health initiatives, and continues to work across several leading hospitals in Victoria.

 As seen in